 Tagged Auckland, Beautiful, Bliss, Bridge Day, Coffee, Detailed Guide, dog off-leash area, Fabulous Views, Glorious Day, Harbour Bridge, Jacob, Jacobs Ladder, Ladder, Leash Area, Map Point, Photos, Playground, Point Erin, Rough Weather, Sitting Duck, Skate Park, Steep Steps, Sun, Tide, Victoria Park, Walks, Yachts

 I felt like a tourist in my home city this morning!
 The morning was stunning after last night’s opening of the Rugby World Cup 2011.
 The skies were blue and the water still in the harbour, with just a little mist left around the edges.
 I had not explored Northcote Point before (it would have been a fine vantage point for the previous night’s fireworks display).

 We had not prepared a route – it was a discovery walk and we were well rewarded.
 Views of Auckland City.
 Dwarfed by the pylons of the Auckland Harbour Bridge.
 A new-found path along the motorway.
 And an interesting mix of old and new residential homes.
+Plus children’s playgrounds as a reward for children.
 All made for a fun walk.

 Download the Council’s Heritage walk brochure here.